 Skytanking provides a full range of aviation fuelling services including into-plane fuelling, aviation fuel storage and hydrant management, investment in aviation fuel facilities at airports and engineering.
 Its customers are airlines, airports, and oil companies.
-The company handled 24.7 million cbm of aviation fuel in 2019, refuelled 2 million aircraft – which is equivalent to 4 fuellings per minute – and has operations at 80 airports in 13 countries in Europe, Asia, Africa and North America.
+The company handled 24.7 million cbm of aviation fuel in 2019, refuelled 2 million aircraft – which is equivalent to 4 fuellings per minute – and has operations at 82 airports in 14 countries in Europe, Asia, Africa, North America and Australia.

 Skytanking employs around 2,400 people.